Jean-Michel Sigere: Early years: 2000–2005

+Lewes and Eastbourne: 2005–2009

 Sigere went on to sign for Lewes of the Conference South.
 In his first season, he finished as the club's leading scorer, with 23 league goals from 41 starts, helping the club win the Sussex Senior Cup and reach fourth place in the league, though the ground's inadequacies meant they could not take their place in the play-offs.
-His 2006–07 season was disrupted by knee problems and illness, leaving him requiring knee surgery which kept him out of the game for several months.
-Loaned to Isthmian League Premier Division club Horsham for a month to regain match fitness, his first game for the club saw him score from long distance.
+His 2006–07 season was disrupted by illness and knee problems, and surgery on an ACL injury was to keep him out of the game for several months.
+Loaned to Isthmian League Premier Division club Horsham in December 2007 for a month to regain match fitness, his first game for the club saw him score from long distance.
 On his return to Lewes his appearances were sporadic, though a winning goal in the sixth minute of stoppage time against Thurrock in March 2008 put his club four points clear at the top of the table.
 In April, his late goal against Dorchester Town confirmed Lewes as Conference South champions.

 Following the dismissal of manager Steve King, many Lewes players left the club.
-Though the club wanted them to stay, Sigere and teammate Simon Wormull joined local rivals Eastbourne Borough.
-The pair made their debuts in the opening-day defeat to former club Rushden & Diamonds, making Eastbourne the fifth club (following Rushden, Stevenage, Hornchurch and Lewes) where the two played alongside each other.
+Though the club wanted them to stay, Sigere and team-mate Simon Wormull joined local rivals Eastbourne Borough.
+The pair made their debuts in the opening-day defeat to former club Rushden & Diamonds, making Eastbourne the fifth club (following Rushden, Stevenage, Hornchurch and Lewes) for which the two played alongside each other.
 Injuries restricted Sigere's Eastbourne career: by the beginning of October he had played only five matches and been placed on the transfer list.
 He rejoined Horsham on loan for three months, to regain form and fitness with a view to a permanent deal.
 Yet again he scored on debut, this time converting a penalty to put Horsham through to the fourth qualifying round of the FA Cup.
-He scored and provided an assist in the next round against former club Stevenage Borough but, with a place in the First Round Proper in sight, Horsham conceded a late equaliser and went on to lose heavily in the replay.
-Although both player and manager hoped to extend his stay at the club, it was not financially viable, and Sigere returned to Eastbourne having scored nine goals in all competitions for Horsham.
+He scored and provided an assist in the next round against former club Stevenage Borough but, with a place in the first round proper in sight, Horsham conceded a late equaliser and went on to lose heavily in the replay.
+Both player and manager hoped to extend Sigere's stay at the club, but it was not financially viable, and he returned to Eastbourne having scored nine goals in all competitions for Horsham.
+Told he had no future at the club, he was released in January 2009.